hellocoop/hello.dev/src/faqs/README.md

 ### *14) How can users update the profile information I received from Hellō?
 For example, the user wants to change their profile picture or email?*

-You can send the user back to Hellō where the user can select different claims.
+You can send the user back to Hellō where the user can update a claim.
 To see this in action, see the:

-<button class="hello-btn hello-btn-white-and-static" data-label="ō&nbsp;&nbsp;&nbsp;Update Profile with Hellō"></button>
+<button class="hello-btn hello-btn-white-and-static" data-label="ō&nbsp;&nbsp;&nbsp;Update with Hellō"></button>

 functionality in the [GreenfieldDemo.com](https://greenfielddemo.com) demo app.